driesvints/vat-calculator/README.md

 <a name="cashier-integration" />
 ### Cashier integration
 If you want to use this package in combination with [Laravel Cashier](https://github.com/laravel/cashier/) you can let your billable model use the `BillableWithinTheEU` trait.
+Because this trait overrides the `getTaxPercent` method of the `Billable` trait, we have to explicitly tell our model to do so.

 ```php
 use Laravel\Cashier\Billable;